andriesfc/result-for-kotlin/README.md

 # file: resultk/demo/acmepayments/PaymentProcessorMessages_en.properties
 error.payment_declined=Sorry, your payment has been declined.
-Please contact Acme Payments for more details. error.blacklisted_permanently=Please contact Acme Payments urgently in regards to this matter. error.insufficient_funds=Unable to complete this transaction: There is no sufficient funds available. error.upstreamn=Please try again later.
+Please contact Acme Payments for more details. error.blacklisted_permanently=Please contact Acme Payments urgently in regards to this matter. error.insufficient_funds=Unable to complete this transaction: There is not sufficient funds available. error.upstream=Upstream provider has not completed the request. error.upstream.see_details=The following upstream errors details were reported by provider [%s]: [error_code: %s, error_message: %s] error.upstream.note.unmapped=This upstream error code is not mapped.
+Please add the following key [%s] to this resource bundle: /%s error.upstream.moon68inc.E_660-011=This account monthly limit has been exceeded. paymentProcessorException.message=Unhandled payment processor error has occurred with the following code [%s].
+Details: %s sentence_building.fullstop=\u002E sentence_building.onespace=\u0020 sentence_building.punctuation=.;:"?!,`'<>{}[]
 ```

 ---

 [^1]: [Stripe Error codes](https://stripe.com/docs/error-codes)